The Methodology

 Approach

 Water availability is encoded as the WRI Aqueduct Baseline Water Stress score (BWSs, 0–5), the ratio of total annual withdrawals to available renewable supply per catchment.
 Scoring is continuous and has no cliff: BWSs ≤ 1 (Low) → 1.0; ≥ 5 (Extremely High) → 0.05 (steep penalty but not zero); linear ramp in between.
 We deliberately omit the cliff because Aqueduct's "Extremely High" tier conflates two physical cases — engineered settlements drawing on long-distance transfers or aquifer mining (Phoenix, Cairo, Riyadh) and arid no-water-use cells — and we don't want to falsely flag the engineered-habitable cases as uninhabitable.
-The 40% withdrawal-to-availability boundary is the cross-framework consensus for "stressed but managed" vs "severely stressed" used by UN SDG 6.4.2 and Wada et al. 2011 (Hydrol.
+The 40% withdrawal-to-availability boundary between "stressed but managed" and "severely stressed" is the long-standing Falkenmark / UN SDG 6.4.2 convention that Aqueduct's own tiering adopts; Wada et al. 2011 (Hydrol.
 Earth Syst.
 Sci.
-15:3785).
+15:3785) maps global water stress consistent with it.
 The baseline raster (Aqueduct Global Maps 2.1, 2010-vintage climatology) is held constant across all four epochs — this isolates climate-driven changes in other factors against a fixed hydrological baseline.

 Methodology Sources